 (4) Provide the search results, along with an answer box precursor for the first answer box topic, wherein the answer box precursor includes information that defines an answer box.

 An Answer Box Precursor defines an answer box and may provide a template or script, to which specific values are added, it could also include multimedia.
-This is what determines what an answer box result ends up looking like on a search result page at Google.
-Here are a number of steps that may be involved in that process:
+This determines what an answer box result ends up looking like on a search result page at Google.
+Here are many steps that may be involved in that process:

-(2) Determining that the first search result is associated with the first answer box topic comprises: for each search result, parsing a resource identified by the search result for answer box topics according to information from a publisher of the resource.
+(2) Determining that the first search result is associated with the first answer box topic comprises: for each search result, parsing a resource identified by the search result for answer box topics according to information from a resource publisher.
 The actions further include indexing a plurality of resources to an index; and for each resource, parsing the resource for answer box topics according to information from a publisher of the resource and annotating the resource in the index with any answer box topics identified by the parsing.

 (5) The actions further include obtaining the answer box precursor for the first answer box topic using a mapping between many answer box topics and answer box precursors.

 (6) The actions further include receiving the answer box precursor for the first answer box topic from the first publisher.
 The answer box precursor includes content provided by the first publisher for the answer box.
-The answer box precursor includes code for obtaining content from a publisher server for the first publisher.
+In addition, the answer box precursor includes code for obtaining content from a publisher server for the first publisher.

 (7) The answer box is a user interface element including a formatted presentation of content.
 Determining that the first search result is associated with the first answer box topic comprises analyzing the first resource using predefined information regarding the structure of the first resource or a resource locator for the first resource.